Latest KSST News

 Contacts: Greenville Area Office (903) 455-2363; Hunt Co.
 Maintenance (903) 455-2303; Rains Co.
 Maintenance (903) 473-2682.

 SP 302: Hunt County (From SH 34 to FM 499, from FM 499 to I-30, from US 69 to SH 34, from O’Neal Street to US 69).
 The contractor has placed work zone signs and barricades.
 Milling and paving operations have finished.
-City of Greenville infrastructure repairs are nearly complete.
 Paving and milling will begin in the downtown area of Greenville on July 24.
 Embankment work and guardrail work on BU 69 is ongoing.
+Striping to begin July 31 or later.
 Please be aware of workers and watch for work zones when traveling in this area.

 FM 2946, Rains County (From FM 515 to FM 2795): Contractors have set barricades and work zone traffic signs.
 J.M.
 Yanez prepared and mobilized to set temporary shoring for box culvert near the end of project.
 The contractor is performing cross culvert work and culvert extensions at various locations on the project.
-The contractor has worked on driveway and driveway pipe and safety end treatments.
-Subgrade work for the first three miles is ongoing.
+The contractor will begin base repair work on next week and widening will begin the first of August Subgrade work for the first three miles is ongoing.
 Please be aware of workers and watch for work zones when traveling in this area.

 FM 2649, Hunt County (From I-30 to FM 1567): Contractors have set barricades and work zone traffic signs.
 The contractor has begun placing prime coat on the beginning stations of the project.
 Cross culvert work, reworking the roadway, widening and cement treatment to the subgrade, and reworking the roadway base material is ongoing.
 The contractor has begun placing prime coat on areas near the beginning of the project.
 Please be aware of workers and watch for work zones when traveling in this area.